Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Application and Evaluation

 For the requirements validation, we triggered the previously created scenario specification with the test scenarios that were linked to the consolidated validation goals.
-In this way we were able to demonstrate if the implemented systems requirements are sufficient to fulfill the validation goals.
-To eventually consolidate if the system behaves as expected, we visualized the execution of the test scenarios using the SMLK-animator (see Fig. \ref{fig:requirementssimulation}).
+In this way we were able to demonstrate if the implemented systems requirements are sufficient to fulfill the validation goals \footnote{For details on the applied requirements modeling language within the requirements verification and validation activity, please refer to Appendix \ref{appendix:SMLK}}.

-As a last step, we generated UML diagrams as shown in Fig. \ref{fig:sequence} to automatically document the expected system behavior after successful test scenario execution.